 Another cool feature is that you can request a free ATM card, which is typically not possible with other savings accounts.

 Radius offers CDs at higher rates than any other Radius account option.
 Term lengths range from three months to five years.

-If you can commit your funds to a one-year CD or longer, you’ll only need a deposit of $500 and can earn an APY of 0.50%.
+If you can commit your funds to a one-year CD or longer, you’ll only need a deposit of $500.

 Radius Bank Business Accounts

 Tailored Checking is Radius’ option for small business banking and operates in much the same way as Rewards Checking.